biya-coin/biyaliquid-docs/.gitbook/defi/tokens/inj-coin.md

 # BIYA coin

-BIYA is the native asset powering Biyachain and its broader ecosystem.
+BIYA is the native asset powering Biya Chain and its broader ecosystem.
 Each component of BIYA is deliberately engineered to cultivate a thriving Web3 ecosystem.
-As the native asset of the blockchain, BIYA plays a central role in facilitating various operations on Biyachain.
-Integral to Biyachain’s custom implementation of the Tendermint Proof-of-Stake (PoS) consensus framework, BIYA is crucial for securing the network through staking.
-Additionally, BIYA functions as Biyachain’s governance token and serves as a means of exchange within the broader Biyachain ecosystem.
-Notably, BIYA distinguishes itself from other native assets on PoS chains by leveraging core Biyachain modules to engineer deflationary characteristics through an innovative burn and a dynamic supply mechanism.
+As the native asset of the blockchain, BIYA plays a central role in facilitating various operations on Biya Chain.
+Integral to Biya Chain’s custom implementation of the Tendermint Proof-of-Stake (PoS) consensus framework, BIYA is crucial for securing the network through staking.
+Additionally, BIYA functions as Biya Chain’s governance token and serves as a means of exchange within the broader Biya Chain ecosystem.
+Notably, BIYA distinguishes itself from other native assets on PoS chains by leveraging core Biya Chain modules to engineer deflationary characteristics through an innovative burn and a dynamic supply mechanism.

 ### Base Denomination